elusivecodes/fQuery/README.md

 **Has Attribute**

-Returns *true* if any of the elements has a specified attribute.
+Returns *true* if any of the nodes has a specified attribute.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `attribute` is a string indicating the attribute value to test for.

 ```javascript